 Cognitive Strategies Help Reduce and Control Depressive Thinking

 Mindfulness the practice of suspending judgments and focusing on the present moment, is used to help disengage from the grip of depressive thinking.
 Cognitive restructuring is used to replace depressive thoughts with more reasonable, balanced alternatives that support a range of healthy feelings and actions.

-Depressive Withdrawal Limits Chances for Enjoyment and Success
+Avoidance & Withdrawal Limit Opportunities for Enjoyment and Success

 Behaviorally, depression is characterized by inaction, what the person is not doing.
 When depressed, the person is not practicing skills and taking risks needed to gain enjoyment and meaning in life, such as facing challenges, developing social networks and working toward goals.